OpenBCI/Documentation/website/docs/GettingStarted/Boards/01-Cyton_Getting_Started_Guide.md

 2. OpenBCI Dongle
 3. OpenBCI Gold Cup Electrodes and Ten20 Paste
 4. Lithium battery and charger OR 6V battery pack (AA batteries not included)
-5.  (x4) plastic feet for board stabilization
+5. Optional: (x4) plastic feet for board stabilization.
+Not needed if you have a board case

 ### 1. Your Board